akanametov/neural-style-transfer/README.md

 # NeuralStyleTransfer
-A Neural Style Trnasfer based on VGG19 model [writtten on Pytorch]
+A Neural Style Trnasfer based on VGG19 model